Why I chose...

 Choose Ohio First helped

 helped me financially,

 I want to be a STEM educator because I would like to see tomorrow’s students take a greater interest in science, technology, engineering and math.
 Many of the young people that I talk to don’t really know what being an engineer means.
 I think we can get more young students interested in these areas if they know the kinds of jobs and careers that are available to those with STEM educations.
 My Northern education is preparing me to do just that.

 While the engineering education program appeared to be a perfect fit for my goals, paying for a private school education was a factor that I had to consider.
 Choose Ohio First helped me make my decision.
 It helped me financially, and it also helped me get acclimated to college life.
 I noticed right away how important this scholarship is to the faculty here, and how they are working to build an identity around the program.
 This year is our first year participating in the program, but I already feel like I am part of a community.

 Finding out that I was one of only eight Choose Ohio First scholars at Northern was amazing.
 Because of this scholarship, I won’t need to work during school, and I can focus on my studies and on playing on the ONU tennis team (which I love!).
 I will have less stress over money issues and, most importantly, less debt.

 I feel very fortunate to have been selected for this scholarship, and I am looking forward to participating in all the activities that go with it.

-Meghan Letizia is a freshman engineering education major from Dublin, Ohio.
+Meghan Letizia is a sophomore engineering education major from Dublin, Ohio.
 She is a member of the ONU varsity tennis team and a Choose Ohio First Scholar.